Azure/commercial-marketplace-data-offer-accelerator/docs/PublisherDeployToAzure.md

-# Azure Data Share Service ARM Template
+# Deploy Data Publisher Resources to Azure

 This folder contains the technical artifacts that you can use to create the Azure services in your Azure tenant as a publisher.